~4 min read

 Educating your patients starts with you.
 In addition to browsing the most recent vaccine updates via the CDC website (CDC.gov) or the Health & Human Services website (HHS.gov), familiarize yourself with the most common misconceptions and the facts that dispute them.

 Reputable medical organizations like the American Academy of Family Physicians, the American Medical Association, and the American Academy of Pediatrics are among the best places to find updated, relevant resources and information to share with vaccine-hesitant patients.8,9,10

 Partner with your supply chain for prompt deliveries

 The number of patients seeking vaccines may vary by season (like flu season) or between COVID-19 surges.
 So how can you work with your supply chain to make sure you have the vaccines you need for your pediatric and adult patients?

 Non-flu vaccines are returnable upon expiration.
-Keep an additional supply of back-to-school and respiratory vaccines during peak seasons, such as flu seasons and other times when you have increased patient visits.
+Keep an additional supply of back-to-school and respiratory vaccines during peak flu seasons, for related conditions or other instances of increased patient visits.
 Remember that you may have walk-ins as well as regular appointments.

 If you're proactive, you'll be able to help your patients make the wisest choices where vaccines are concerned.

-McKesson Medical-Surgical offers several other ways to reach out to your patients to market your vaccine services.
-You can download social media posts, text messaging and email templates, parking lot signs, banner ads and more from our vaccine engagement toolkit.
+McKesson Medical-Surgical offers other ways to spread the word about your vaccine services to patients.
+You can download social media posts, text messaging and email templates, parking lot signs, banner ads, and more from our vaccine engagement toolkit.